gautriv/gitfortechnicalwriters/pages/mydoc/installation.md

 ## Prerequisite (The Mystical Ritual of Preparation)

-Before we embark on this magical journey of Git installation, you must ensure you possess the following:
+Before you begin this enchanting quest to install Git, make sure you have:

-* A trusty computer system, ready to embrace the essence of Git.
+* A trusty computer system, eager to embrace the power of Git.

 ## Procedure (Casting the Git Installation Spell)

-Now, dear adventurer, it's time to uncover the secrets of Git installation on different mystical operating systems.
-Peer into the depths of the magical tabs, and choose your destiny.
-Should you seek the wisdom of Git on Linux, click on the **Linux** tab.
+Dear adventurer, the time has come to uncover the secrets of Git installation on different mystical operating systems.
+Choose your destiny by clicking on the corresponding tab:

 <div class="tabs">
   <button class="tablink" onclick="openTab('linux')">Linux</button>